We’ve gathered 7 strategies to improve retail communications with your store teams—and ultimately, boost sales.

 Some overworked store managers may understandably resort to digital workspaces to share internal communications—such as creating a centralized group chat on a free messaging platform such as WhatsApp or Facebook Messenger.

-Using free tools that your organization has little or no administrative control to monitor and moderate access or sharing of content could potentially put business data at risk and lead to liability issues if things go sideways.
+Using free tools that your organization has little or no administrative control to monitor and moderate access or sharing of content could potentially put business data at risk and compromise digital privacy, leading to liability issues if things go sideways.

 3. Failed promotions